 - Effortless Vegan, by Sarah Nevins

-Also be sure to read our Guide to Vegan Cooking.
+Also be sure to read my Guide to Vegan Cooking.

-Not only are vegan restaurants increasingly common, you can often get a reliably vegan meal at a wide variety of restaurants.
+You can often get a reliably vegan meal at a wide variety of restaurants, and vegan restaurants are increasingly common.
 The more you learn about the vegan dishes associated with various cuisines, the better you’ll know your options.
-Also don’t miss our fast food guide, that takes you through the best menu options from the most popular chains.
+Also don’t miss my fast food guide, that takes you through the best menu options from the most popular chains.

-You’ll discover that most restaurants go out of their way to offer delicious meals for vegans.
-Many restaurant chains event feature the ingredient list for each menu item on their websites.
+You’ll discover that many restaurants go out of their way to offer delicious meals for vegans.
+Chain restaurants often feature the ingredient list for each menu item on their websites.

 Health & Nutrition